jordanbchilds/jordanbchilds.github.io/content/posts/ipu_howTo.md

 explicitly by connecting a vertex on the graph to a tile index.
 A single GC200 processor has 1,472 tiles each with a unique index, in the range
 \[0, 1,471\].
-It should not matter which tile a vertex is mapped to as the they are identical and can share information with ease.
+It should not matter which tile a vertex is mapped to as they are identical and can share information with ease.
 Suppose we wish to map a vertex, `myVertex`, to all tiles on a GC200.
-Adding the vertex to a compute set informs poplar what vertices can be executed in parallel.
+Adding the vertex to a compute set informs poplar which vertices can be executed in parallel.
 The function also creates a vertex reference which is used to map the vertex to a tile.
 Using the vertex reference, it is then mapped to a specific tile using the `poplar::Graph::setTileMapping` function, with the reference as its first parameter and the tile index as its second.
-By doing this repeatedly a vertex can be mapped to every tile on the chip, as as seen in Listing 4.
+By doing this repeatedly a vertex can be mapped to every tile on the chip, as seen in Listing 4.

 ``` {#lst:mapTiles label="lst:mapTiles" caption="How to map a vertex to all tiles on a GC200 processor."}
 const unsigned int numberOfTiles = 1472; // maximum is 1472